zavolanlab/mirflowz/README.md

 Open the new copy in your editor of choice and adjust the configuration parameters to your liking.
-The template explains what each of the parameters means and how you can meaningfully adjust them.
+The template explains what each of the parameters mean and how you can meaningfully adjust them.

 ### Running the workflow